kadie16/kadie16.github.io/projects/_posts/2016-02-01-maya-robot.md

 tags: Java
 ---

 This semester I am taking a decal called UCBUGG, which stands for UC Berkeley Undergraduate Graphics Group.
 We are learning how to make an animated short using maya!
 This is my first maya project.
 He is a little robot.
 I don't have a name for him but I think he is pretty cute.
 Some people said he looks like a penguin.
+My former supervisor Like thinks he looks like a bumble bee :)

 <center><iframe width="420" height="315" src="https://www.youtube.com/embed/plv-S4iDUYM" frameborder="0" allowfullscreen></iframe></center>